 This year, as the pomelos came out to play in season again, I wanted to remake it.
 But, one of my eating goals for this year is to reduce the amount of meat our family eats, so I wanted to recreate the recipe without the pork – while still keeping all the things it brings to the salad.
 The flavor, the texture, the chew.

 I got to work with crispy tofu crumble and came out with a great rendition of a classic.
 The recipe uses Andrea Nguyen’s Gỏi Bưởi as a starting point (she has a couple of recipes for it on her site) as she keeps it simple and classic – I love how her recipes make Vietnamese food approachable for those who did not grow up cooking Vietnamese food (check out her most recent book too!).
 This recipe, too, is easy enough for anyone to make!

 As an aside, I think it’s also important that recipe developers are able to understand their relationships to where their recipes came from.
 I’m not Vietnamese, I didn’t grow up eating this dish, so where and how did I come to eat and make this?
 It’s part of a respectful relationship to the food, the culture, and the people who have been making this dish for a long time.
 I’m not creating something innovative and novel; I’m building on and being in relationship to other’s work – so it’s important to note what that work is and how it helped you.
 Citation is a relational act; keep good relations.
-(More on this another time, likely!)
+(More on this here!)